Restoring Connectivity in Vascular Segmentation using a Learned Post-Processing Model: Experiments

 \subsubsection{Convergence of the proposed approach}

-We propose to apply $G_\text{reco}$ iteratively to reconnect vessels gradually instead of attempting to reconnect across a long range all at once.
-Our intuition suggests that this approach should limit the creation of false reconnections.
-In this experiment, we aim first at validating this hypothesis.
-Secondly, considering the limited number of disconnections in an image, we anticipate that applying $G_\text{reco}$ iteratively will converge to a fixed-point image where all disconnections are filled.
-In this section we thus explore the experimental convergence of our framework.
+In the previous experiment, we evaluated our models after a single application to better understand their behavior.
+However, our goal is to use $G_\text{reco}$ iteratively to address disconnections that can not be fully reconnected in a single iteration.
+In the this experiment, we analyze the interest of this iterative approach.
+Additionally, given the limited number of disconnections in an image, we anticipate that applying $G_\text{reco}$ iteratively will converge to a fixed-point image where all disconnections are filled.
+Thus, we also explore the experimental convergence of our framework in this experiment.

-We used the same $4$ reconnection models $G_{\text{reco},s=X}$ ($X \in {6, 8, 10, 12}$) and applied each one on the Drive dataset which have been disconnected with several mean disconnection sizes ($s \in {6, 8, 10, 12}$).
-The results are presented in Figure~\ref{fig:convergence}.
+We used the same $4$ reconnecting models $G_{\text{reco},s=X}$ ($X \in {6, 8, 10, 12}$) and applied each one on the Drive dataset which has been disconnected with several mean disconnection sizes ($s \in {6, 8, 10, 12}$).
+The results are presented in Figure~\ref{fig:convergence} and in Figure~\ref{appendix:evolution}.

-We observe that applying $G_\text{reco}$ iteratively converges as shown by Figure~\ref{fig:convergence}(a).
-Interestingly this convergence occurs even though $G_\text{reco}$ was applied to images with disconnection sizes different from those it was trained on.
+We observe that the iterative application of $G_\text{reco}$ converges as shown in Figure~\ref{fig:convergence} (a).
+Interestingly this convergence occurs even though $G_\text{reco}$ was applied to images with disconnection sizes different from those used in the training set.
 This highlights the robustness of our approach.

-Figures~\ref{fig:convergence} (b-d) show that the size of the disconnections in the training dataset have an impact on the quality of the reconnections made on the segmentation results.
-The model trained on the dataset created with the parameter $s = 8$ appeared to be a good compromise between significant reconnections (small $\epsilon_{\beta_0}$) and limiting false reconnections (small $ASSD$ and high DSC values).
-Moreover applying iteratively $G_\text{reco}$ on the segmentations improve the connectivity of the vascular network and converges to a fixed-point image, regardless of the trained disconnections sizes.
-Qualitative results are discussed in Appendix~\ref{appendix:qualitative_results}.
+In the blue boxes of Figure~\ref{appendix:evolution}, we can observe that some disconnections, not successfully reconnected with a single iteration, are gradually reconnected with additional iterations.
+However, it is worth noting that some false reconnections may still occur, as shown by the green boxes.
+Interestingly, these false reconnections often occur when noise fragments are present near a vessel, and $G_\text{reco}$ uses them to create realistic vessels.

-Applying our method on artificially disconnected images let us analyse precisely the behavior of our reconnecting term but this introduced a bias since we used the same algorithm to generate disconnections in both the training and test datasets.
+Applying our method on artificially disconnected images let us analyze precisely the behavior of our reconnecting term but this introduced a bias since we used the same algorithm to generate disconnections in both the training and test datasets.
 The next section will explore the behavior of our reconnecting approach in a more realistic scenario.